tzlaine/type_erasure/README.md

 `libclang.imp`.
 There's probably some obscure CMake incantation that fixes this, but it's easier just to rename `libclang.imp` to `libclang.lib`.

+If you build Clang from sources, it will make your life much easier to install it somewhere, and then set `CLANG_ROOT` to the installed location.
+This will set up the directory structure expected by the `emptypen` build; the structure of the build products for the built-in-place Clang is different.

 Here are the specific steps to build this repo with CMake.
 It is assumed that this repo has been cloned into a directory caled "type_erasure":